Wolfsauge/blue-octopus/README.md

 ```
 * the script will work on the task concurrently:
     * it will download the content
+    * use ftfy recursively to fix multi-level mojibake
     * it will arrange the content as a JSON array of JSON arrays
     * it will save the JSON representation in a file named `result.json`
     * it will **overwrite** an existing `result.json` file